 Elizondo has also worked closely with Runner's Workshop, a summer cross country camp that has served over 13,000 runners since its inception in 1985, since 1994.
-In his current role as Clinic Presenter, he creates daily lecture series as well as five-day training and two-a-day workouts for the camp participants.
+In his role as Clinic Presenter, he created a daily lecture series as well as five-day training and two-a-day workouts for the camp participants.

-A 1998 graduate of UCLA, Elizondo was a standout member of both the cross country and track and field teams.
+A 1998 graduate of UCLA with a bachelor's degree in history, Elizondo was a standout member of both the cross country and track and field teams.

 He was the No. 2 distance runner behind Olympic silver medalist Meb Keflezighi and helped lead the Bruins to two third-place finishes at the Pac-10 Cross Country Championships.
 In 1995, he was selected to te All-District IX first team and was chosen as Most Outstanding Freshman in 1994.